ScaleHost

 • Stack sizes: drag a slider, see the change live

 • Plugins: search a marketplace, hit Install.
-Real settings page, no JSON
+Toggle each plugin on or off, no JSON editing

-• Wipes: pick a date in a calendar.
+• Wipes: pick a frequency, day, and time.
 BP-wipe schedule comes with it

-• Honest box utilization: Premium gets a dedicated core, Standard caps at four neighbors
+• Honest box utilization: Premium gets a dedicated core, Standard caps at 10 customers per box with a hard 0.9 core ceiling each

 If you're wondering